mrdominguez/cloudera-manager-cli/README.md

 	`cmcli.pl -s=hdfs -r=datanode -rFilter=stopped -a=start`

     *To execute the action, use `-confirmed`.
 To check the command execution status, add `-trackCmd`.
-To do both, just use the `-run` shortcut instead.*
+To do both, just use the `-run` alias instead.*

 * Deploy the YARN client configuration at the service level: